alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 Display Instagram feed.

-### Performance
+### Performance Plugins

 Where do I start, this was so confusing I spent an entire day just researching.
 There are a million plugin options and it's hard to understand where the overlap of each begins and ends.
 Make sure your features like “fuzzy loading” are not enabled in multiple plugins or they may interfere with each other and break the intended functionality, etc. In my first attempt at doing this for free, I landed on using optimole for responsive images, W3 Total Cache for local cache (make sure to disable fuzzy loading images as optimole will do that + disable minify as Cloudflare will do that), and Cloudflare as a CDN (enable minify of static assets).
-Other options for image caching that I may still test with are ShortPixel Adaptive Images and Imigafy.
+Other options for image caching that I may still test with are the ShortPixel Adaptive Images and Imigafy plugins.

-Getting caching and optimizations has been proven to be quite an intense experience.
+Getting caching and optimization has been proven to be quite an intense experience.
 Mainly because there are sooo many choices, both free and paid.
 I just wasn't getting the results I wanted, and there were still things that were missing without paying extra (e.g. css critical path / removing unused css).
-Since I had a page builder plugin, the amount of CSS + JavaScript my page has to load is quite large, so I wanted to reduce that load as much as possible; free plugins could only go so far.
+Since I had a page builder plugin, the amount of CSS + JavaScript my site has to load is quite large, so I wanted to reduce that load as much as possible; free plugins could only go so far.
 My ending solution is below:

 [**Optimole**](https://optimole.com/) - FREE